History Of The Windsor Hotel

-Humberto & Telentino Cordosa purchased the Windsor- They lived in Ceres, Western Cape and employed managers to run the establishment.
-They kept the Hotel for a few lean years before putting it back on the market. (on the property market for over 2 years) The building was vacant from 1979 to 1981.
+In 1970 Humberto and Telentino Cordosa purchased the Windsor.
+They lived in Ceres, Western Cape and employed managers to run the establishment.
+They kept the Hotel for a few lean years before putting it back on the market.
+The building stoodvacant from 1979 to 1981.

-In 1980, The Windsor Hotel was bought by Basil Clark-Brown.
-His strong determination and will, as well as his ever supporting and committed wife - Mrs Eve Clark-Brown - set about restoring the Windsor to its former glory.
+In 1980 The Windsor Hotel was purchased by Basil Clark-Brown.
+With his strong determination and will, as well as his ever supporting and committed wife, Mrs Eve Clark-Brown, he set about restoring the Windsor to its former glory.

 Rapid and intense upliftment followed.
-The 15 small bedrooms in the entire Old Lady were combined to allow for more spacious rooms, with en-suites.
-(3 small bedrooms became 1 large en-suite bedroom).
-The 15 small rooms became 5 large en-suite bedrooms.
+The fifteen tiny bedrooms in the Old Lady were combined to allow for more spacious rooms, all with en suite bathrooms.
+Three small bedrooms became one large en suite bedroom.
+The fifteen small rooms therefore became five large en suite bedrooms.

 Additional buildings were added, including the East Wing.
-The East Wing is a 3 storey lodge with 54 units.
-(Sea and mountain facing bedrooms) The land was previously a parking area.
+The East Wing is a three storey lodge with 54 units, both sea and mountain facing.
+The land was previously a parking area.

-The entrance to the Windsor was originally from the Main Road.
-This was changed to the sea-facing side of the Hotel, on Marine Drive.
-The combined refurbishment and new accommodation wing, paved the way for the ‘major change opening’ - end of 1989.
+The entrance to the Windsor was originally from the Hermanus Main Road.
+This was changed to the sea facing side of the Hotel, on Marine Drive.
+The combined refurbishment and new accommodation wing, paved the way for the Major Change Opening at the end of 1989.

-The Hotel was run with a full-service kitchen.
-Pub lunches and the traditional Sunday lunches were also enjoyed.
+The Hotel was run with a full service kitchen.
+Pub lunches and traditional Sunday mealswere also served.

 1996 Until present

-Garth Clark-Brown and his wife Etrica ("Trish") purchased the Windsor Hotel from Basil in 1996.
+Garth Clark-Brown purchased the Windsor Hotel from Basil in 1996.

 In 2005, Garth purchased the Main road premises (previously Boland/BOE Bank).
-The building was converted into a separate office block, with 10 additional courtyard bedrooms.
-Garth & Trish closed the full kitchen service, as the number of excellent eating outlets increased to over 80.
+The building was converted into a separate office block, with ten additional courtyard bedrooms.
+Garth closed the full kitchen service, as the number of restaurants in Hermanus had increased to over eighty.

-In the period of 3 years (2017 - 2019) Garth has renovated the entire Windsor Hotel.
+In a period of three years (2017 - 2019) Garth renovated the entire Windsor Hotel.
 He started with the ground floor bedrooms and worked his way through the 1st floor and 2nd floor.
-After the bedrooms he renovated the reception, breakfast room, lounges, annexure building and self catering apartments.
+After the bedrooms he renovated the reception, breakfast room, lounges, annexure building and self-catering apartments.